Costco wine experts dish on their favorite picks and deals that you can only get at the warehouse chain (COST)

 Here are their top picks:

-Cullen said that you've got to be quick if you want to snag a bottle or two of this rosé.
+Cullen said that you've got to be quick if you want to snag a bottle or two of this ros.

 "People go gangbusters for that because it's like $11.99," he said.
-"They put it out in the heat of the summertime, and people are just dying for good rosé."
+"They put it out in the heat of the summertime, and people are just dying for good ros."

 "The Kirkland Zinfandel is really good," Reyes said.
 "It's consistently a good value year after year."